-- Log in to your FarmQA Controller account
+- Log in to your FarmQA account from the web app.

 - Click on the "Settings" tab in the bottom left-hand corner screen, then click over to the "Map Layers" tab.

 - Click "add layer" or the blue plus button in the bottom left to create a new layer.
 Then fill out the Name and Description boxes.
 In this case, our layer is named "Rainfall" with the description "Total Rainfall in North Dakota from 09/2020-09/2021".
 Once you've filled this information out, click on the Save Icon to save your map layer (pictured below).

 - You can turn on your new Global Map Layer by navigating back to the "Map" tab, clicking the sidebar arrow, and selecting the box next to the name of your map under the GLOBAL MAP LAYERS header.
 There is no data in our map layer currently; we can add data by clicking on the Edit icon (pictured below).

 - Drag the zipped folder containing your shapefile into the Edit layer window to upload the shapefile you want to use for your Global Data Layer.
 The name of the folder ("nodak rain" in this case) will automatically fill in for the name of this polygon within your map layer.